Pomidorowa: Polish Tomato Soup

 Rice

 Another popular choice is white rice – a regular white long grain is fine.
-It has a mild flavor and light, fluffy texture when cooked.
+It has a mild flavour and light, fluffy texture when cooked.

 Parsley